-- Make as many stuffed vine leaves as the rice mixture will make adding them to the saucepan side by side, until the bottom is covered, than start another layer on top.
+- Make as many stuffed vine leaves as the rice mixture will make adding them to the saucepan side by side, until the bottom is covered, then start another layer on top.

-- Enjoy warm or cold with a drizzle of olive oil on top and some yogurt.
+- Enjoy warm or cold with a drizzle of olive oil on top and some yoghurt.

 Note: 1 cup – a standard cup of 240 ml